cado-security/product-help/docs/cado-response/discovery-import/gcp/kubernetes-engine.md

 sidebar_position: 5
 ---

-# Google Cloud Kubernetes Engine
+# How to import from Google Cloud Kubernetes Engine

 The Cado platform will collect key logs and forensic artifacts from Google Cloud Kubernetes Engine containers.